Alternative natural materials: Cordwood

+Cordwood is a combination of small remnants of firewood and other lumber that would otherwise go to waste.
+These small blocks of wood can be put together easily to make a structure that, like stone, has insulation as well as thermal mass.
+Cordwood provides the rustic look of log cabins without the use of tons of lumber.
+An entire building can be constructed with just cordwood, or stones can be used to fill in the walls.

+Cork

+Cork is suitable as thermal insulation, as it is characterized by lightness, elasticity, impermeability, and fire resistance.
+In construction, cork can be applied in various construction elements like floors, walls, roofs, and lofts to reduce the need for heating or cooling and to enhance energy efficiency.

 Adobe

 Adobe is an age-old technique that is cheap, easy to obtain, and ideal for hot environments.
 A mixture of sand, clay, and water is poured into a mold and left in the sun to dry.
 When dried, it is exceptionally strong and heat-resistant.
 Adobe does not let much heat through to the inside of the structure, thus providing excellent insulation during the summer to reduce energy costs.
-Although this clay mixture provides excellent insulation from heat, it is not very waterproof and can be dangerous in earth-quake prone areas due to its tendency to crack easily.
+Although this clay mixture provides excellent insulation from heat, it is not very waterproof and can be dangerous in earthquake prone areas due to its tendency to crack easily.

 Sawdust

-Sawdust is a good material to combine with clay or cement mixtures and use for walls.
-These walls turn out surprisingly sturdy and effectively recycle any trees that may need to be excavated from the building area.
-Depending what type of sawdust used (hardwood is best) the wood chips in the walls absorb moisture and help prevent cracking during freeze/thaw cycles.
+Sawdust can be combined with clay or cement mixtures and used for walls.
+Such walls are very sturdy and the method effectively recycles any trees needing excavation from the building area.
+Depending what type of sawdust is used (hardwood is best) the wood chips in the walls absorb moisture and help prevent cracking during freeze and thaw cycles.
 Sawdust may be combined with water and frozen to produce a material commonly known as pykrete, which is strong, and less prone to melting than regular ice.

-Examples

-Although this is a newer technology there are some buildings that have already employed these materials, as well as other tactics, to make themselves green.

-One such building design is the proposed Dubiotech headquarters in Dubai in the United Arab Emirates.
-This design calls for solar panels and windows, which would let plenty of natural light in while also getting maximum use out of the sunlight.
-This building (under delayed construction since the 2008 financial crisis would also be built with an alternative kind of steel that is not made by a process that releases tons of harsh chemicals into the atmosphere.

-Another example is the School of Art, Media, and Design located in Singapore.
-This school has a roof made completely of grass (an example of Earth-sheltering).
-This allows the use of less concrete and other materials for the roof, and the building also includes much window to utilize natural lighting.